 How do you meet your burden of proof and convince the insurance company to pay you what you deserve?
-You must collect evidence both at the collision scene and in the days and months after it.
+You must collect evidence at the collision scene and in the days and months after it.

 Evidence to Collect at the Scene of Your Accident